last updated April 2023

 When you move in, your internet will already be activated.
 You can access WiFi through the campus wifi network (eduroam) or get a wired connection through the Aruba access point (AP) in your apartment, which includes four wired ports.

-Effective July 1, 2023, personal routers are not supported at UVA.
+Effective July 1, 2023, Student Technology Services is no longer providing troubleshooting for personal routers; effective July 1, 2024, personal routers will no longer be permitted at UVA.
 Residents are encouraged to use the Eduroam and Berkeley IoT wireless networks, depending on the type of device, or a direct wired connection from their device to the AP via an ethernet cable.

 Eduroam is your preferred wireless network for computers and mobile devices; however many other personal devices (e.g. smart TVs, streaming hubs, and gaming consoles) may not be compatible, and will require the use of Berkeley-IoT.
 Eduroam uses a WiFi key that you may share with your household.
 Devices connected via Berkeley-IoT and wired connection (ethernet) require registration before they can function on the network.